AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 title = "DynamoDB pagination with page numbers in URLs" description = "For SEO reasons, we might want to use page numbers in URLs.
-This post discusses how this is possible with DynamoDB and a secondary store." slug = "dynamodb-page-numbers" tags = ['dynamodb', 'pagination', 'redis', 'zset', 'sqlite', 'aws'] categories = [] author = "Alex Reid" externalLink = "" series = []
+This post discusses how this is possible with DynamoDB and a secondary store." slug = "dynamodb-page-numbers" tags = ['dynamodb', 'pagination', 'redis', 'zset', 'sqlite', 'aws', 'paging'] categories = [] author = "Alex Reid" externalLink = "" series = []
 +++

->For SEO reasons, we might want to use page numbers in URLs.
-This post discusses how this is possible with DynamoDB and a secondary store.
+>For SEO reasons, we might want to use page numbers in URLs when displaying large collections.
+This post discusses how this is made possible by combining DynamoDB with secondary store.

 Back when we all used SQL databases, it was common to paginate through large result sets by appending `LIMIT offset, rows per page` to a `SELECT` query.
 Depending on the schema, data volume and database engine, this was [inefficient to varying degrees](https://tusharsharma.dev/posts/api-pagination-the-right-way).
 On smaller result sets and with the right indexes, it was... posssibly OK.